Ben Wyatt (Parks and Recreation): Season three

 While doing the media blitz for the festival, he is continuously asked about his disastrous tenure as mayor of Partridge.
-After freezing up at the majority of questions asked, he then goes on a furious tirade at a later interview, prompting businesses to pull their sponsorships at the festival and putting the parks department in jeopardy.
+After freezing up at the majority of questions asked, he goes on a furious tirade at a later interview, prompting businesses to pull their sponsorships at the festival and putting the parks department in jeopardy.
 At the last interview at Pawnee Today, Ben finally stands his ground, stating that everyone does stupid things when they were teenagers and that he has since saved at least five cities from bankruptcy as an auditor.
-During the festival itself, a series of catastrophes leads Ben to feel he is cursed and leave the festival, returning later to admit he is not over his past.
-Leslie assures him that he is as responsible for the festival's success as she is, and has the local Native American chief Ken Hotate perform a fake ceremony to remove his "curse."
+During the festival itself, a series of catastrophes leads Ben to feel that he is cursed and leave the festival, returning later to admit that he is not over his past.
+Leslie assures him that he is as responsible for the festival's success as she is, and she has the local Native American chief Ken Hotate perform a fake ceremony to remove his "curse."

-Following the conclusion of the festival, Chris is installed as interim city manager of Pawnee, and offers Ben a job as assistant city manager, which he eventually accepts.
+Following the conclusion of the festival, Chris is installed as interim city manager of Pawnee and offers Ben a job as assistant city manager, which he eventually accepts.
 It is implied that he made the decision to be closer to Leslie and that they are mutually attracted to each other, but a new policy of Chris's forbids city employees to date each other, halting a potential relationship between the two.

 Since he is staying in Pawnee permanently, Ben decides to move out of the motel where he has been living.
-Andy and April offer him a spare room in their house, since their previous roommate moved out and left the house to them.
-Although the two have been living by themselves for only a week, the house is a complete mess with no everyday items like plates or utensils available.
+Andy and April offer him a spare room in their house, given that their previous roommate moved out and left the house to them.
+Although the two have been living by themselves for only a week, the house is a complete mess, with no everyday items like plates or utensils available.
 Ben decides to teach a reluctant Andy and April how to properly live like adults.

-In "Road Trip" Ben and Leslie are sent to Indianapolis to state their case to host the State Little League Championship in Pawnee.
-They win the case, and go out for a celebratory dinner.
-There, Ben tells Leslie he likes her romantically, and Leslie confirms she likes him too, but Chris decides to crash their dinner, preventing them from addressing their feelings.
+In "Road Trip", Ben and Leslie are sent to Indianapolis to state their case for Pawnee to host the State Little League Championship.
+They are successful, and they go out for a celebratory dinner.
+There, Ben tells Leslie that he likes her romantically, and Leslie confirms that she likes him, too, but Chris decides to crash their dinner, preventing them from addressing their feelings.
 At the end of the episode, Leslie approaches Ben to hand him receipts, and he kisses her.